 Trust Precision Microdrives to manage your development and manufacturing risks

 Motor mechanisms are easy enough to prototype.
-But with many moving parts, they soon become a real challenge to mass-produce both cost-effectively and to a consistently high-quality standard.
+But with many moving parts, they soon become a real challenge to mass-produce both cost-effectively and to a consistent high-quality standard.
 Precision Microdrives is a domain expert in this niche discipline.

 Precision Microdrives offers a full turnkey service to prepare design inputs, develop a manufacturable solution and mass produce it.

 - Our business is optimised for this very process.

 - Our design engineers in Europe are in the right place, timezone and have the right language skills to work very closely with customers to develop accurate specifications and design inputs.

 - Our product engineering team in Hong Kong have the language skills, supplier relationships and necessary design-for-manufacture experience to develop assemblies, with individual sub-components sourced from lower cost Asian supplier ecosystem.